-- Hotel Stern: This hotel is in the middle of Ehrwald with attached balconies.
-Services include free WiFi and a free ski bus stop right in front of the building.
+- Hotel Stern: This hotel has attached balconies in the middle of Ehrwald.
+Services include free WiFi and a free ski bus stop in front of the building.

 - Romantik Hotel Spielmann: Boasting an incredible view of the Tyrolean mountains, Romantik Hotel Spielmann is a family-run, historic place in Ehrwald, Austria.
 Facilities include free WiFi, a swimming pool, a spa & wellness center, and a bar.

 - Haus Lorea Ehrwald: Featuring a mountain view and barbecue facilities, this apartment is around 2.8 km (1.7 miles) from Tiroler Zugspitzbahn Cable Car and 5 km (3.1 miles) from Zugspitze railway.

 The Zugspitze region is a popular tourist destination, especially for outdoor lovers.
 Hopefully, this post gives an overview of the area with some must-visit highlights, restaurants, and accommodation options.
-There are several other villages and towns to explore, all with their unique charm.
+There are several other villages and towns to explore, all with unique charm.

-Overall, the Zugspitze region is an excellent place for those who want to experience everything that Germany offers.
+Overall, the Zugspitze region is an excellent place for those who want to experience everything Germany offers.
 Plan a trip with your family or friends to explore this stunning place and make lifetime memories.